Targeted temperature management

 Targeted temperature management is thought to prevent brain injury by several methods, including decreasing the brain's oxygen demand, reducing the production of neurotransmitters like glutamate, as well as reducing free radicals that might damage the brain.
 Body temperature may be lowered by many means, including cooling blankets, cooling helmets, cooling catheters, ice packs and ice water lavage.

 Medical uses

 Targeted temperature management may be used in the following conditions:

 Cardiac arrest

 The 2013 ILCOR and 2010 American Heart Association guidelines support the use of cooling following resuscitation from cardiac arrest.
 These recommendations were largely based on two trials from 2002 which showed improved survival and brain function when cooled to 32-34 C after cardiac arrest.

 However, more recent research suggests that there is no benefit to cooling to 33 C when compared with less aggressive cooling only to a near-normal temperature of 36 C; it appears cooling is effective because it prevents fever, a common complication seen after cardiac arrest.
 There is no difference in long term quality of life following mild compared to more severe cooling.

 In children, following cardiac arrest, cooling does not appear useful as of 2018.

+A recent Cochrane Review summarized available evidence on the topic and found that targeted temperature management around 33 °C may increase the chance to prevent brain damage after cardiac arrest by 40%.